 This low frequency analog (!) to RF wireless communication is especially appropriate to characterizing and testing of your wireless device.
 How do you know that what you are testing is coming from what you are generating?
 Let's dissect that point: in your lab, can you be sure that the device is 'hearing' only your test signal?
 Are you measuring the device itself or perhaps the device from the bench across the lab?
 Or the microwave oven warming up someone's lunch, or the Bluetooth headset left 'on' in the desk drawer, or the wifi router in the lab, or a cell phone 'handshake/enumeration', or the... well, you get the point, unless we can reliably isolate all other potential signals, we cannot ever expect to test with any veracity!

-Now that we are assured of having a sterile RF environment, how do we get our test signals into and out of the shielded test enclosure?
+Now that we are assured of having a sterile RF environment, how do we get our test signals into and out of the shielded test chamber or enclosure?
 Simple RF bulkhead style connectors are ideal for penetrating the enclosure barrier (while this is just the metal enclosure wall, defining it as such is really quite enlightening - it truly is a barrier!).
 These connectors allow the pass through of any RF test signals, but what about any other signals such as data lines, power lines, or control signals?
 Each conductor passing through the barrier wall must be suitably filtered or the shielding integrity of the enclosure will be compromised.
 Careful selection of the filtering is dependent upon many variables such as data speed, power current requirements, frequency of device under test as well as simple mechanical issues such as cable length, connectors used and desired placement.

-Signals within the enclosure need to be dampened to reduce RF reflections and standing waves which can impact device operation.
+Signals within the RF test chamber need to be dampened to reduce RF reflections and standing waves which can impact device operation.
 Think of a room where every surface is hard, with no curtains, furniture or acoustic ceiling tiles.
 Now add in a group of school children, a few TV sets or video games and imagine the noise and confusion.
 The sounds reverberate throughout the room, bouncing off the walls, creating quite a cacophony.
 Now picture the same room with carpets, proper ceilings, and soft furniture.
 Even though the kids are still creating the ruckus, the room becomes quieter.
 This is the effect that we are shooting for with RF signal absorbent enclosure lining.
 The hard, and RF reflective, walls are deadened and absorb the reflections, allowing the device within to see a more real-life representation of RF free space.
 JRE Test uses industry leading RF attenuating materials to provide such an environment.